kuladog/fedora-gnome-setup/README.md

 ## Fedora Gnome Setup

 Dotfiles, hardened configs, and a simple bash script to set up a fresh [Fedora Workstation](https://getfedora.org/en/workstation/).
+This will remove a ton of bloatware and telemetry, and install some basic programs and applications.

+Read through the [setup script](https://github.com/kuladog/fedora-gnome-setup/blob/main/setup.sh) to see what changes will be made and edit accordingly.
+Verify what you want to remove in [bloatware](https://github.com/kuladog/fedora-gnome-setup/blob/main/bloatware).
+You can edit, add, or remove files in `dotfiles` and `configs` to suit your needs.

 - Currently up to date with Fedora 33, Gnome 3.38
 - Tested OK with Gnome 40

-Read through the [setup script](https://github.com/kuladog/fedora-gnome-setup/blob/main/setup.sh) to see what changes will be made and edit accordingly.
-Verify what you want to remove in [bloatware](https://github.com/kuladog/fedora-gnome-setup/blob/main/bloatware), and edit files in `dotfiles` and `configs` to suit your needs.

 ### Usage